skiply/hmfaysal.github.io/_posts/2014-08-11-fitness-tracker.md

 chart: true
 charttype: serial
 ---
+Weakness, fatigue, nausea overpowered me in the last couple of months.
+I have lost *33lbs* since April, 2013.
+I was not particularly healthy to begin with.
+I went to numerous doctors, went through various physiological tests, I am perfectly fine health-wise.
+So somebody pointed out that my muscle atrophy and weight loss can be attributed to my sedentary nature of my work.
+I am a PhD candidate at UPenn, and my work schedule requires me to sit at my workstation for 8 hours on an average day.
+To make up for that, I knew I had to workout a little, but never got around doing it.

+I have a certain apathy towards gym.
+I am not one of the athletic types.
+Whenever it comes to sports or physically challenging workouts, I fail, and those failures accumulated over time resulting in the current state of my body.

+Anyways, I got myself registered as a member at my local gym.
+It has a good set of tools and workout machines which I do not hope to use, but reckon my trainer will force me to use those sometime in the near future.
+As long as I can get some added stamina for my day-to-day life, I will be more than happy.
+I have heard, working out releases Oxycontin in the brain, well if that happens for me in the coming days, it will be a welcoming change.

-I started going to a gym.
-I do not workout much, I never have worked out much as a young adult.
-Now that I have started I thought, it will be a good idea to keep track of my workout, and what better platform can I get other than publishing my day-to-day performance on my own blog.
+I have never worked out much as a young adult.
+Now that I have started, it will be a good idea to keep track of my workout.
+I log everything I do in the gym in a Microsoft Excel Worksheet- from individual exercise time to the weight of the dumbbells I am currently using, though not all the data are useful, a few data visualization tricks give me the ability to better understand my performance, point out my weaknesses and drive me towards particular exercises that will help me perform better in my weak areas.

-So I created this excel sheet recording my daily workout routine.
-This graph is generated using a vb script and is updated regularly.
+This graph is generated using a [amCharts.JS](http://www.amcharts.com/) and is updated regularly.

-<div id="chartdiv" style="width: 100%; height: 1000px; background-color: #FFFFFF;" ></div>
+<div id="chartdiv" style="width: 100%; height: 1200px; background-color: #FFFFFF;" ></div>

 <script type="text/javascript" src="http://cdn.amcharts.com/lib/3/exporting/amexport.js"></script>
 <script type="text/javascript" src="http://cdn.amcharts.com/lib/3/exporting/canvg.js"></script>